apollo

 caution

 Fludrocortisone is known to pass through the breast milk.
-So, it is recommended not to be taken during breastfeeding.
-However, your doctor may prescribe it for you during breast-feeding if he/she feels that the benefit to you outweighs the risk.
-It would be best if you did not take Fludrocortisone without a doctor's advice.
+So, it is recommended to consult your doctor during breastfeeding.
+However, your doctor may prescribe it for you during breastfeeding if he/she feels that the benefit to you outweighs the risk.

 • Safety Warning